-The Auditor General is appointed by the Joint Legislative Audit Committee, a bipartisan committee composed of five senators and five representatives.
-Her mission is to provide independent and impartial information and specific recommendations to improve the operations of state and local government entities.
-To this end, she provides financial audits and accounting services to the State and political subdivisions, investigates possible misuse of public monies, and conducts performance audits of school districts, state agencies, and the programs they administer.
+The Arizona Auditor General's mission is to provide independent and impartial information and specific recommendations to improve the operations of State and local government entities.
+To this end, the Office provides financial audits and accounting services to the State and political subdivisions, investigates possible misuse of public monies, and conducts performance audits and special reviews of school districts, State agencies, and the programs they administer.